Blakersfield/robot-agent-app/README.md

    - Verify Maven installation: `mvn -version`
    - Check database permissions
    - Verify log files are writable
+   - if all else fails, delete app.db and reinitiate app storage

 2. If LLM integration fails:
    - For Ollama: Ensure Ollama is running locally
    - For OpenAI: Verify API key and secret are correct
    - Check network connectivity
    - Review application logs
+## Areas for future work and research
+   - Add flexible agent chain configuration
+   - Add interaction and robot/ROS specific agent and client (websocket)
+   - Add interface with voice capability
+   - Add usage of vector similarity for semantic comparison tasks
 ## Contributing

 1. Fork the repository